Mr-Ayushh/Mr-Ayushh/README.md

 <h3 align="center" style="color: #FF5722;">
-   Coding is more than just a profession for me; it fuels my creativity & analytical thinking.<br> I also enjoy freelancing in my spare time to broaden my skills<br>
+   Coding is more than just a profession for me; it fuels my creativity & analytical thinking.<br> I also enjoy freelancing in my spare time to broaden my skills.<br>
    Making a significant impact in the tech community.
 </h3>